How Can Meditation Therapy Help Treat Substance Abuse?

 An Overview of Meditation

-Meditation is a powerful yet simple technique used to combat stress and anxiety.
+Meditation is a powerful yet simple technique with many health benefits, including reducing stress and anxiety.
 Due to the impactful effects of meditation it has become more available in both substance abuse and general wellness circles as a form of therapy.
 The overall goal of meditation is to synchronize the mind and body for improved mental wellbeing and an enhanced quality of life.
 By taking deep breaths, chanting a mantra (or another focused word), and focusing on the breath, the result is increased awareness and connection.

 Types of Meditation and Benefits